Sauna in Germany

 The Silent Sundays: Germany’s Quiet Times

-Another unique aspect of German life is the designated “quiet times.”
-These are periods when noise is kept to a minimum to respect the tranquility of residential areas.
-Officially, quiet times span from 8 pm to 7 am from Monday to Saturday, encompassing the entirety of Sundays and public holidays [“].
-During these hours, the bustling activity that characterizes weekdays gives way to a serene atmosphere, encouraging rest and relaxation.
+Another idiosyncratic feature of German life is the institution of so-called “quiet times”.
+These are periods during which noise should be kept to a minimum in order not to disturb the peace of residential areas.
+Officially, quiet times last from 8 pm until 7 am from Monday to Saturday and all day long on Sundays and public holidays [“] [.
+During these hours, the usual weekday hustle and bustle gives way to a calm atmosphere that encourages people to rest].

 Exceptions to the Rule: Where to Shop on Sundays